Xinyu Jiangxi, China Travel Guide

 For severe medical situations.

-Cancellation or interruption, and lost luggage.
+Cancellation or interruption, plus lost bags.